Darryl-Mbae/vagrant/README.md

 * ```$ vagrant init ubuntu/focal64``` -> it will generate a Vagrantfile with base = "ubuntu/focal64" - you don’t have to execute this command line everyday, only once, to create a new virtual machine
 * ```$ vagrant up``` -> it will start your virtual machine
 * ```$ vagrant ssh``` -> now you are inside your virtual machine.

+# NB
+After installing vagrant and running your ubuntu some stuff might not yet be installed e.g git hence install them

+For common commands of vagrant check the README.md file inside the folder